shakee93/fonoapi/README.md

 https://fonoapi.freshpixl.com/

-this is an Api which can provide mobile device descriptions such as model, brand, cpu, gpu, dimensions, release date etc...
+this is an Api which can provide mobile device descriptions such as model, brand, cpu, gpu, dimensions, release date etc... it might be helpful if you are building a website lke gsmarena, phonearena or something similar to that. this api contains a database of a mobile device descriptions of android, apple, ios and old phones too.. :D

 this is the php class to communicate with the api. it would be nice if someone can help with other languages though. ;)